Your Shopping Cart

 Preserving Voices, Sharing Legacies

-Cedille Records is delighted to share a meaningful new release supported by the Ruth Bader Ginsburg Fund for Vocal Recordings: the digital single, On the Joys of Recorded Music, by Chicago composer Patrice Michaels.
+Cedille Records is delighted to share a meaningful new release supported by the Ruth Bader Ginsburg Fund for Vocal Recordings: Chicago Composer Patrice Michaels‘ digital single, On the Joys of Recorded Music.
 Performed by soprano Alisa Jordheim and pianist Kuang-Hao Huang, the work sets a witty and heartfelt 1999 letter from Supreme Court Justice David H. Souter to Cedille founder and President (and son of Justice Ginsburg) Jim Ginsburg.

 In his letter, Justice Souter reflects on the power of recorded music to capture artistic expression and preserve it beyond the fleeting moment of live performance.
 Michaels’ setting brings warmth and lyricism to his words, creating a tribute not only to the art of recording, but to its profound cultural importance.
 Michaels composed the song in 2017 and originally planned it for inclusion in her THE LONG VIEW song cycle — the centerpiece of her Notorious RBG in Song album, inspired by the life and legacy of Justice Ruth Bader Ginsburg.
 The “new” song now serves as an addendum to that landmark recording.